plonerma/growing-review/src/intro.md

 contribution.
 The following four questions will guide the summary of each paper:

-1. Why are models grown?
+1. **Why** are models grown?
 What is the goal or metric the approach is evaluated on?
-2. When are the models grown?
+2. **When** are the models grown?
-3. Where are the models grown?
+3. **Where** are the models grown?
-4. How are the the new parts initialized?
+4. **How** are the the new parts initialized?

 Each paper tries to make progress in answering at least one of the questions.
 Hence, they can be used to categorize these papers.

-# Existing Literature
+# Reviewed Literature

+The following sections give short summaries of each of the papers which were deemed relevant.